EdjeElectronics/TensorFlow-Object-Detection-on-the-Raspberry-Pi/README.md

 ```
 sudo pip3 install /home/pi/tf/tensorflow-1.8.0-cp35-none-linux_armv7l.whl
 ```
 TensorFlow also needs the LibAtlas package.
-Install it by issuing:
+Install it by issuing (if this command doesn't work, issue "sudo apt-get update" and then try again):
 ```
 sudo apt-get install libatlas-base-dev
 ```